 A key element of the ProGlo research programme is collaboration with important stakeholders in the study regions and at the national level, including local, state-level, national-level and international NGOs, civil society organisations, government bodies, local educational institutions, and other relevant organisations and key persons.

 The stakeholders, listed on this page, were identified in the initial stages and invited to the proposal development workshop that was held at NIAS on January 12 and 13, 2009.
-After inception of the PhD projects, additional stakeholders in the three districts will be contacted and involved in the planning and implementation of the field research throughout the research period, through frequent interactions and workshops.
+After the inception of the PhD projects, additional stakeholders in the three districts will be contacted and involved in the planning and implementation of the field research throughout the research period, through frequent interactions and workshops.
 Collaboration with local stakeholders will enable the researchers to access information more quickly and to identify specific research questions relevant to local social development issues.
 Stakeholder involvement will also aid in the dissemination and application of research results.
 A series of participatory dissemination activities are being planned for the final year of the programme.

 To know more about each of our stakeholders, please click on their names.